0xPolygon/polygon-cli/README.md

 # Fork

-Occasionally, we'll want to analyze the details of a side chain to understand in detail who was proposing the blocks, what was the difficultly, and just generally get better understanding of block propogation.
+Occasionally, we'll want to analyze the details of a side chain to understand in detail who was proposing the blocks, what was the difficultly, and just generally get better understanding of block propagation.

 ```shell
 go run main.go fork 0x053d84d5215684c8ae810a4729f7c9b54d65a80b128a27aeddcd7dc295a0cebd https://polygon-rpc.com